 - Non c’è più motivo di restare qui, ergo vado via

-- Non hai mantenuto la promessa, ergo non ti posso più cerdere
+- Non hai mantenuto la promessa, ergo non ti posso più credere

 - La mia azienda mi ha licenziato, ergo cercherò un nuovo lavoro

-Latin sentence meaning between you and me or amongst ourselves or in Italian tra di noi implying a sense of secrecy about the matter that one is talking about.
+Latin sentence meaning between you and me or in Italian tra di noi implying a sense of secrecy about the matter that one is talking about.

 - Te lo dico, ma che rimanga inter nos!

 - Inter nos, non lasciarti perdere quell’affare

 Literally meaning at the point of death, in its figurative sense means at the last moment or all’ultimo momento in Italian.

 - Abbiamo preso l’aereo in extremis, stavamo per perderlo!

 Latin maxim meaning repeating things helps, which is so true when it comes to learning a foreign language!

 AVERE UN LAPUS